Joe Joyce profile - Record, KOs, height and moreSep 27 | 3 min read

 He produced an impressive performance on the undercard of Tyson Fury's first fight with Deontay Wilder back in December 2018, flooring Joe Hanks with a thunderous left hook to record a first-round stoppage.

-Joyce also has notable wins over Bermane Stiverne, Alexander Ustinov and Bryant Jennings on his record and he beat unheralded German Michael Wallisch in his last fight in July.
+Joyce also has notable wins over Carlos Takam, Bermane Stiverne, Alexander Ustinov and Bryant Jennings on his record and he beat unheralded German Michael Wallisch in his last fight in July.

 Joe Joyce: Knockouts

-10 of Joyce's 11 victories have come by way of knockout.
+14 of Joyce's 15 victories have come by way of knockout, giving him a staggering KO ratio of 92%.

 His points victory over Jennings in July 2019 was the first time in his professional career that he has failed to KO his opponent.